net-lisias-ksp/BonVoyage/README.md

 - Chinese localization updated
 - Russian localization by kovakthemost
 - Added BonVoyage to Mk2 Lander Can
+- Added height offset for rovers to the Settings

 ### Fixes
 - Fixed usage of fuel cells with infinite propellant cheat enabled and no fuel tanks present